Archives For November 30, 1999

 sudo xdg-open /etc/mpv/mpv.conf

-When file opens, change the content into:
+When file opens, add the following new line:

 gpu-context=x11egl